 - If you are operating the router in bridge mode you will not have the capability to pause a device.
 However you can disconnect all wired devices from the router by simply removing ethernet cables from ports 1 through 4.
 If the device consuming bandwidth is wireless, power it off and test for an improvement in performance.

 If all else fails, a factory reset may be needed.
-To perform a factory reset try the following.
+Click here to get to the steps for a factory reset.